Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.0.x/concepts/custom-resources.md

 to extend Kubernetes-style
 declarative APIs that are specific to certain applications.

-A few custom resources are bundled with Kong Ingress Controller to configure settings that are specific to Kong and provide fine-grained control over the proxying behavior.
+A few custom resources are bundled with the {{site.kic_product_name}} to configure settings that are specific to Kong and provide fine-grained control over the proxying behavior.

-Kong Ingress Controller uses the `configuration.konghq.com` API group for storing configuration specific to Kong.
+The {{site.kic_product_name}} uses the `configuration.konghq.com` API group for storing configuration specific to Kong.

 The following CRDs allow users to declaratively configure all aspects of Kong: